 6. Visit Books And Beans

-They also have a delivery service so you can still enjoy your lunchtime favourites from your comfy Aberdeen based student accommodation, we’d have to recommend the Paninis.
+They even offer delivery so you can enjoy your lunchtime favourites from your comfy Aberdeen based student accommodation.

 Address: 22 Belmont St, Aberdeen AB10 1JH